Finitech-SDP/robot-control/README.md

 # sdp
 # Introduction
 This is the robot control script written in python.
-Using scp main.py robot@ip_address:/home/robot to send the main script to the EV3 machine, run the script during the console.
+Using scp main.py `robot@ip_address(normally 192.168.105.4):/home/robot` to send the main script to the EV3 machine, run the script `./main.py`during the console.
 And you can give simple commands to the EV3.
 ## Terminology
 ### Direction